Atomic-tech-Shadow/Atomic-flix-mobile/replit.md

 └── build scripts and configuration files
 ```

 The project is configured for mobile development with Expo and ready for Android builds.
+All files are now located directly in the root directory.